programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

 ## Tokenization and DFM Creation
 Next, the corpus must be [tokenized](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization) so that the document feature matrix can be created.
-As noted above, after creating the corpus object, `quanteda` has in-built features allowing further preprocessing.
+As noted above, after creating the corpus object, `quanteda` has in-built features allowing further pre-processing.
 You can utilize quanteda's token function to remove any punctuation, symbols, numbers, urls, and separators.
-After prepreoccessing, you can create a document feature matrix (dfm) to feed into the Wordfish model.
+After pre-preoccessing, you can create a document feature matrix (dfm) to feed into the Wordfish model.

 ```
 toks_all <- tokens(corp_all,
-#                        remove_punct = TRUE,
+                        remove_punct = TRUE,
-#                        remove_symbols = TRUE,
+                        remove_symbols = TRUE,
-#                        remove_numbers = TRUE,
+                        remove_numbers = TRUE,
-#                        remove_url = TRUE,
+                        remove_url = TRUE,
                         remove_separators = TRUE)

 dfmat_all <- dfm(toks_all)
 print(paste("you created", "a dfm with", ndoc(dfmat_all), "documents and", nfeat(dfmat_all), "features"))
 ```

-## Optimizing the Corpus for Wordfish
+## Optimize the Corpus for Wordfish
 In this next section, you will optimize the corpus to focus on meaningful words in the comments by removing words with less than four characters, and words that appear rarely.
 For this lesson, we chose to remove words that appear in less than 1% of documents or that comprise less than .001% of the total corpus.
 You may want to adjust these values to optimize model fit for your own data.
 Consult the quanteda documentation on [dfm_trim](https://quanteda.io/reference/dfm_trim.html) for additional optimization options.

 ```
 dfmat_all <- dfm_keep(dfmat_all, min_nchar = 4)